-Born in the Philippines but raised in the San Francisco Bay Area it soon became apparent to my family that art would have a profound impact in my life.
-I began at a young age to express myself creatively through my early experimentation with a variety of media including graphite, colored pencil, and gouache.
+Born in the Philippines but raised in the San Francisco Bay Area, my family quickly realized that art would have a significant impact on my life.
+I began to express myself creatively at a young age by experimenting with a range of media such as graphite, colored pencil, and gouache.

 I studied illustration at the Academy of Art University while working for the fine art printing press studio, Hine Editions/Limestone Press in San Francisco.
 Not quite knowing what I was getting myself into I began my journey as an artist introduced to the craft of lithography, etching, and letterpress printing.
-This experience opened my eyes to a whole world of artists and theories.
-Numerous visits by contemporary artists such as Bruce Connor, Nathan Olivera, and Joan Mitchell to the studio influenced my decision to move beyond commercial art and venture into fine art.
+This encounter introduced me to a whole new world of artists and theories.
+Several visits to the studio by modern artists like Bruce Connor, Nathan Olivera, and Joan Mitchell impacted my decision to shift away from commercial to fine art.

 In 1996 I started as an intern then became administrator and exhibition associate at the San Francisco Center for the Book (SFCB).
 Under the direction and mentorship of Kathleen, Mary and Susan we researched and designed a chronology of historical traveling exhibitions focusing on the book arts and literary movements of the SF Bay Area, and collaborative institutional exhibitions with Mills College, the San Francisco Art Institute, California College of the Arts and University of California, Berkeley.